-If a tenant wishes to keep a pet at the rental property, they must seek the owner's consent.
+If a tenant requests to keep a pet at the rental property, they must seek the owner's consent.
 You can provide approval subject to reasonable conditions, or refuse the request based on specific reasons under the legislation.
 You must respond to the tenant's request in writing within 14 days after receiving the request or the request is taken to be approved by you.

-You can access more information on the pet process and a list of the grounds you can refuse a pet on at the RTA's renting with pets webpage, where you can also access a Pet request response template for lessors and a flow chart of the pet request approval process.
+You can access more information on the pet process and a list of the grounds you can refuse a pet on at the RTA website (rta.qld.gov.au/rental-law-changes), where you can also access a Pet request response template for lessors and a flow chart of the pet request approval process.